 The Chairman Dances has put out one of the best indie rock records of 2018, an album that’s simultaneously more grandiose and more intimate than their previous recordings.

 Child of My Sorrow is the sixth full-length album from Philadelphian musicians known as The Chairman Dances, and it is their third release with Daniel Smith (of Danielson) in the producer’s chair.
 The band continues in their established style of lyrics-focused, narrative-driven songwriting set to preppy, meticulously arranged indie rock.
-However, there are moments in Child of My Sorrow almost feels like a different band.
+However, there are moments in Child of My Sorrow where they almost feel like a different band.

 This album can almost be described as a series of beautifully woven vignettes of mental breakdowns.
 From the opening panic attack of “Acme Parking Garage” to the two-sided tale of abuse and abandonment in “Out of the Lion’s Den, Into the Lion’s Maw,” there is definitely sorrow aplenty.
 Though Eric Krewson’s vocal style and lyrical tone still sometimes come off as overly cool and detached, the stories in these songs feel much more intimate and relatable.
 The band has left behind the explicitly named narrators of yesteryear (both fictional and historical), and it’s clearly a move for the better.
 By centering their lyrics on more general, isolated plotlines rather than adhering to an obvious continuing narrative, The Chairman Dances feels closer than ever.